Layr-Labs/eigenlayer-contracts/docs/multichain/source/CrossChainRegistry.md

  * @param operatorSet the operatorSet to make a reservation for
  * @param operatorTableCalculator the address of the operatorTableCalculator
  * @param config the config to set for the operatorSet
- * @param chainIDs the chainIDs to add as transport destinations
  * @dev msg.sender must be UAM permissioned for operatorSet.avs
  */
 function createGenerationReservation(
     OperatorSet calldata operatorSet,
     IOperatorTableCalculator operatorTableCalculator,
-    OperatorSetConfig calldata config,
+    OperatorSetConfig calldata config
-    uint256[] calldata chainIDs
 ) external;
 ```

-Creates a generation reservation for a given `operatorSet`, which enables the operatorSet to be included in the `GlobalTableRoot` generation and transported to specified destination chains.
+Creates a generation reservation for a given `operatorSet`, which enables the operatorSet to be included in the `GlobalTableRoot` generation and transported to all destination chains.
 This function sets up the complete configuration for cross-chain operations in a single transaction.

 *Effects*:
 * Adds the `operatorSet` to `_activeGenerationReservations`
 * Sets the `operatorTableCalculator` for the `operatorSet`
 * Sets the `OperatorSetConfig` containing the `owner` and `maxStalenessPeriod`
-* Adds all specified `chainIDs` as transport destinations
 * Emits a `GenerationReservationCreated` event
 * Emits an `OperatorTableCalculatorSet` event
 * Emits an `OperatorSetConfigSet` event
-* Emits a `TransportDestinationChainAdded` event for each added chain

 *Requirements*:
 * The global paused status MUST NOT be set: `PAUSED_GENERATION_RESERVATIONS`